-- Corporate Investments: The Sub-Fund will seek to maintain a greenhouse gas intensity of investee companies ("Corporate GHG Intensity") that is at least 10% lower than the corporate GHG intensity of the ESG Universe ("Corporate ESG Universe") calculated as described above.
+- Corporate Investments: The Sub-Fund will seek to maintain a greenhouse gas intensity of investee companies ("Corporate GHG Intensity") that is no more than double the corporate GHG intensity of the ESG Universe ("Corporate ESG Universe") calculated as described above.
 The Sub-Fund's Corporate GHG Intensity is measured as the weighted average carbon emissions in-line with Principal Adverse Impacts ("PAIs") (PAI 1: Green House Gas (GHG) emissions - scope 1, 2 and 3 normalized by sales in euros). - 2.
-Sovereign Investments: The Sub-Fund will seek to maintain a greenhouse gas intensity of investee countries ("Sovereign GHG Intensity") that is lower than the sovereign GHG intensity of the ESG Universe ("Sovereign ESG Universe") as described above.
+Sovereign Investments: The Sub-Fund will seek to maintain a greenhouse gas intensity of investee countries ("Sovereign GHG Intensity") that is no more than double the sovereign GHG intensity of the ESG Universe ("Sovereign ESG Universe") as described above.
 The Sub-Fund's Sovereign GHG Intensity is measured as the greenhouse gas relative to gross domestic product (GHG/GDP) in-line with PAIs (PAI 15: Green House Gas (GHG) emissions scope 1, 2 and 3).

 To compare the Sub-Fund relative to the ESG Universe, greenhouse gas intensity metrics represent a weighted average of the ESG Universe.
 Securities in the ESG Universe that have corporate greenhouse gas intensity metrics are aggregated on a weighted average basis and subsequently grossed-up by the percentage of their respective portion of the ESG Universe.
 Securities in the ESG Universe that have sovereign greenhouse gas intensity metrics are aggregated on a weighted average basis and subsequently grossed-up by the percentage of their respective portion of the ESG Universe.
-The ESG Universe that have sovereign by the percentage of their respective portion of the ESG Universe.
 The ESG Universe greenhouse gas intensity metrics will change from time to time as more data becomes available.